 |Tendermint||permissionless||PoS with BFT||Open source||Python, Go, C++, Rust, Wagyu||Any compilable into WASM language|

 Fabric is one of six Hyperledger’s blockchain frameworks for deploying and according to our experience and thoughtful analysis is the best out of this family.
-Hyperledger Fabric represents a platform for blockchain development that enables building solutions using a modular architecture.
-Due to modularity, developers can add unique and specific features to the platform and change it according to their certain requirements.
+Hyperledger Fabric represents a platform which enables to build a blockchain-based solution using a modular architecture.
+Due to modularity, developers can add unique specific features to the platform and change it accordingly to their certain requirements.
 Simply, the user is able to build his own ledger by taking different parts of the code as a base and constructing a new blockchain.

 Fabric is a permissioned network which means that only authorized users are allowed to go into the system.
 In order to achieve that, participants need to ensure a certain amount of capital to confirm their identity.
-Due to the authorized type of engaging, Fabric makes a perfect fit for the enterprise blockchain building.
+Due to authorized type of engaging, Fabric makes a perfect fit for the enterprise blockchain building.
 In case of banking or fintech sector, the ability of users’ approval and lack of anonymity are crucial for well-functioning.
 Keyed quires and HSM (Hardware Security Model) which ensure higher level of systems’ security are also among Hyperledger Fabric advantages.

 Corda enables building blockchain-based solutions and has been designed as a DTL with particular emphasis on the decentralized finance sector.
 Moreover, Corda is a consortium, which is, in this case, an association of more than 300 entities with the aim of pooling their resources and achieving common goals.
 If asked, whether Corda is a blockchain, well, R3 is a company using blockchain technology as a basic solution.
 Corda is an ecosystem built by R3 in order to create a pleasant environment for safe and transparent building of dApps.
-At the beginning, Corda was aimed primarily for fintech, yet it has been commonly used for other industries, such as trade finance, supply chains and healthcare in particular.
+At the beginning Corda was aimed primarily for fintech, yet it has been commonly used for other industries, such as trade finance, supply chains and healthcare in particular.

 The same as previously discussed Fabric, Corda is a permissioned network with limited access solely by verified participants.
 This makes it a good solution for building an enterprise blockchain where such tracking and identification are required.
 Additionally, Corda does not support any cryptocurrency and does not run any internal tokens, which means that access can be achieved by authorization only.

 A distinctive feature of Corda network is its smart contract architecture manner.
 This linked with the fact that smart contracts in Corda do not only consist of a particular code, yet have a legal pose inserted into it.
 It was created with the aim to empower a certain contract with a specific legal note and give them legitimacy which is rooted in the code itself.
-This design of a smart contract is called the Ricardian contract and is a unique feature of Corda which distinguishes it from Fabric.
+This design of smart contract is called Ricardian contract and is a unique feature of Corda which distinguishes it from Fabric.

 Generalizing, Corda and Hyperledger Fabric are two instruments with the help of which developers can deploy a unique blockchain solution with permissioned access.
 This can be treated as a huge advantage in terms of enterprise blockchain, yet faces a lot of controversies in terms of general understanding of blockchain, its transparency and accessibility.
 Some may argue that its system cannot be as much secure as while using traditional PoW, and lack of miners make it less independent and non anonymous.

 Substrate is a blockchain framework that allows development of decentralized apps of any kind using blockchain architecture.
 In contrast to previous networks, Substrate gives developers a broadened scope of possibilities and instruments to use.
-Furthermore, with the help of Substrate programmers can concentrate on app logic designing rather than writing a single architecture for every program’s move.
+Furthermore, with the help of Substrate programmers can concentrate on the app logic designing rather than writing a single architecture for every program’s move.
 It is possible due to the ready-made tools which are in-built into the framework’s ecosystem.

 The main aim of Substrate is to provide an easy, comprehensible framework for blockchain development.
 Therefore, it does not use any particular consensus mechanism and can be adapted to any.
-Moreover, Substrate allows developers to switch between different consensuses, or/and start a project with one and then swap to another without a hard fork if the core layer stays consistent.
-It also provides a variety of additional features such as light client, for instance, which makes the work of developers faster and easier.
+Moreover, Substrate allows developers to switch between different consensuses, or/and start a project with one and then swap to another without a hard fork, if the core layer stays consistent.
+It also provides a variety of additional features such as light client, for instance, which makes work of developers faster and easier.
 Read: Ethereum dApp Development Guide

 A basic blockchain architecture consists of three layers: networking, consensus and application.
 Tendermint allows to adjust any of it according to user specific needs and requirements.
 In terms of application adjustment, it is extremely useful while choosing between private or permissionless network type.
-With Tendermint spectacular modularity, the developer can specify the type of the network at the initial stage of the project.
-There are a lot of other implementations that can be added or changed in the application layer, such as validators approval method or their election type.
+With Tendermint spectacular modularity, developer can specify the type of the network at the initial stage of the project.
+There are a lot of other implementations which can be added or changed in the application layer, such as validators approval method or their election type.
 Additionally, Tendermint uses ABCI protocol which ensures its compilability with any programming language which makes work faster and easier.

 Tendermint uses PoS consensus mechanism improved by BFT (Byzantine Fault-tolerant) protocol.
 As a core, it uses regular PoS structure, where validators should bond a certain capital as a stake which allows them to vote on blocks.
-Tendermint is partially synchronous which means that while making progress it relies on timing assumption, yet the speed of this progress depends on real network speed, instead of the system’s settings.
+Tendermint is partially synchronous which means that while making progress it relies on timing assumption, yet speed of this progress depends on real network speed, instead of system’s settings.
 Such way of switching the synchrony helps to prevent above mentioned forks as long as the system takes security under its own viability.
-In further explanation, it will not fork until more then ⅔ of validators come to a consensus or prove they are not corrupt or malicious, if applicable.
+In further explanation, it will not fork until more then ⅔ of validators come to consensus or prove they are not corrupt or malicious, if applicable.

 Another great feature of Tendermint is the “finality” of a transaction within the system.
 By finality it is meant that as soon as a transaction is done, it cannot be returned or canceled.
 This feature was built in order to omit Ethereum and Bitcoin problems with transaction settlement and its cancellation, for example, in case of hard fork.
 While using Tendermint, the transaction is done and approved within 1 second and cannot be attacked due to its consensus algorithm which makes hard fork impossible.

 Summarizing, the first thing the client needs to understand is the purpose and scalability of the project, its target audience and the sector where blockchain technology needs to be introduced.
 In case of launching a decentralized financial application Ether, Tezos or EOS might be a perfect fit.
 Yet, in terms of implementing such fintech solution into your enterprise ecosystem, it is better to get your attention to permissioned environments, such as Corda or Hyperledger Fabric.
-The latest blockchain frameworks may become a good choice for implementing blockchain in healthcare, supply chain, trade finance or other industries as well.
+The latest may become a good choice for implementing blockchain in healthcare, supply chain, trade finance and other industries as well.
 Read: How to create a stablecoin

 If the client needs a more complex solution with an extensive number of features or some unique tools, take your attention to Tezos, Substrate or Tendermint, where construction possibilities increased accordingly.
 With the help of Tezos it is possible to deploy a secure and truly scalable blockchain network giving it certain elements and tools which are encoded into the platform.
 Yet, it is worth mentioning that the project will stay within Tezos platform unlike in two other cases.
 Substrate and Tendermint are two relatively new, but very powerful players on the blockchain market.
 Those blockchain development frameworks give the ability to build your own blockchain while using just particular parts provided by Substrate or Tendermint to ease the development process.
 Other words, those work as the pieces of Lego out of which a programmer builds a new blockchain with its specific features.

 Choosing a convenient and the best framework for blockchain development and its further implementation may be challenging even for experienced developers, therefore Blaize experts are always ready to help.
-After a thoughtful project analysis, we can propose an appropriate solution which will meet all your requirements.
-Describe your idea and Blaize will take care of your project!
+After a thoughtful project analysis we can propose an appropriate blockchain development framework that will meet all your requirements.